10 Free SEO Tools Every Business Owner Should Use

 5. Google Trends

-What sells like hot cakes?
-Well… hot cakes, of course!
-But Google has created a tool that helps you see what else is selling like hot cakes right now.
-Google Trends gives you access to the latest hot searches by reading and interpreting the most important news headlines.
-In addition to this, Google can predict if a specific sector will flourish in the future, based on the old, existing data.
-It’s a very useful tool if you plan to update your website on a regular basis, targeting new products / new SEO keywords.
+What sells like hotcakes?
+Well… hotcakes, of course!
+Google Trends helps you see what else is trending by reading and interpreting the most important news headlines.
+Additionally, Google can predict if a specific sector will flourish in the future, based on historical data.
+It’s a very useful tool if you plan to regularly update your website, targeting new products and SEO keywords.

 google trends